LouisKottmann/liveflare/README.md

         -z CLOUDFLARE_ZONE_RECORD \
         -t

-It will make a test run, if this outputs Livebox's WAN IP, CloudFlare's current IP in your DNS entry there, and a bunch of informations about the zone record, you're all set!<br>
+This will make a test run.<br>
+If this outputs the Livebox's WAN IP, CloudFlare's current IP in your DNS entry there, and a bunch of informations about the zone record, the configuration is fine.
+You can then make it run without `-t` and maybe with other options.

 Tip: I use it through a systemd service in ArchLinux on my RaspberryPi so it's always running on my server.